Imposter Game vs Chameleon vs Spyfall โ What's the Difference?

 Play the imposter format right now

 Find the Faker is our free online take on the imposter format: pass one phone around (fully offline) or play together online with an invite code.
-It deals the words, gives the faker a vague hint (or a decoy word in "in the dark" mode), runs the clue timer, enforces no repeated clues, and tallies the vote — with a "most sus crew member" award at the reveal.
+It deals the words, gives the faker a vague hint (or a decoy word in "in the dark" mode), runs simultaneous clue rounds on one shared timer, enforces no repeated clues, and tallies the vote โ with a "most sus crew member" award at the reveal.
+Short on players?
+Add bots in the lobby.